Ph.D., Political Science, Michigan State University, 2008

 Research & Publications

-Research Agenda: The overarching focus for my research program is the examination of ways to improve governance through enhanced accountability.
-Governments can operate in ways that are more or less responsive to certain constituencies and in ways that are more or less transparent, free of conflicting interests, and effective.
-Thus far, my research has followed three related and overlapping lines: political and public will, organizational and institutional mechanisms, and dealing effectively with public perceptions.
+Research Agenda: The overarching aim of my research program is to increase knowledge about ways to improve governance and accountability, which are often crucial to development and prosperity in societies.
+Governments can operate in ways that are more or less responsive to certain constituencies and in ways that are more or less effective, transparent, and free of conflicting interests.
+Thus far, my research has followed three related lines: political and public will, public ethics and anticorruption mechanisms, and government responses to perceptions of security.

-The research line on political and public will has taken two tracks.
-The first has focused on the exchange mechanisms in the Brazilian national government used to build political support for government initiatives, including examination of the institutional incentives for corruption.
-Ongoing work considers such mechanisms in multiparty presidencies more broadly.
-A second track has focused on building a framework for political and public will that facilitates systematic analysis of these concepts and their interactions.
+The research on political and public will has taken two tracks.
+The first has focused on using the conceptual variables of political will and public will to examine support for social change initiatives.
+A second track has focused on the exchange mechanisms in the Brazilian national government used to build political support for government proposals, including examination of the institutional incentives for corruption.

 Refereed Journal Articles